tung/ruggrogue/book/rendering.md

 1. the pixel width of the screen, halved
 2. the x-value of the central pixel of the tile relative to the left edge of the map tile grid

-The latter value is the sum of the pixels between the central chunk and the left edge, and the pixels between the center of the camera tile and the left edge of the central chunk in which is resides.
+The latter value is the sum of the pixels between the central chunk and the left edge, and the pixels between the center of the camera tile and the left edge of the central chunk in which it resides.
 The difference between those two values is computed early in the `ChunkedMapGrid::draw` function and stored in `grid.view.dx` in order to shift the grid the correct amount.
 A similar process is used to fill `grid.view.dy` as well, substituting "x" with "y" and "width" with "height".

-With size and position sorted, the next thing to sort out is which screen chunk shows which map chunk.
+With size and position sorted, the next thing to work out is which screen chunk shows which map chunk.
 This is the job of the `screen_chunks` field of the `ChunkedMapGrid` struct.
 This is a vector of `ScreenChunk` structs that holds metadata for each chunk of the map tile grid that needs to be filled in.
 Screen chunks are stored in this vector in row-major order, so `0` is the top-left 8-by-8 chunk of grid cells, `1` would be next to it on the right, and so on.